Build Service/Collaboration

 osc rdiff home:yourself:branches:openSUSE:Factory initviocons

-Offer your Change to be Merged
+Submit your changes to be merged

-Once you are satisfied and believe that your changes have a good chance of being accepted by the maintainers of the upstream project -- that is, using the examples elsewhere in this document, by the maintainers of the openSUSE:Factory project -- you can go ahead and request a submit.
+Once you are satisfied and believe that your changes have a good chance of being accepted by the maintainers of the upstream project -- that is, if you are using the examples elsewhere in this document, by the maintainers of the openSUSE:Factory project -- you can go ahead and request a submit.

-osc submitreq create -m 'version update to 3.3'
+osc submitrequest -m 'version update to 3.3'

 This submits the changes of the package in your local working copy to the project defined in the source link.